AnnMyroshnichenko/online-book-store/README.md

 It is a full-featured e-commerce web application built with ASP.NET Core MVC (.NET 8), Entity Framework Core, and ASP.NET Core Identity.
 It demonstrates best practices in modern web development, including clean architecture, role-based access control, and third-party integrations like Stripe for payments.
 The application is designed with scalability and maintainability in mind, making it suitable for real-world deployment.

 ## Features
-- User Roles & Identity Management: Role-based access control with Admin, Employee, and Customer roles.
+- User Roles & Identity Management: Role-based access control with Admin and Customer roles.

 - Product Catalog: CRUD operations for categories and products.

-- Shopping Cart: Add, update, and remove items from the cart with session management.
+- Shopping Cart: Add, update, and remove items from the cart.

 - Order Processing: Place orders with order summary.